intro-to-data-science-21-workshop/15-HannahSchweren-CRS-with-sf/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Marco Schildt**  prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Hannah Schweren** prepared the presentation slides and recording.